gregcox7/StatLabs/docs/01-exploring.md

 ```

 What bin width do you believe gives the best visual summary and why?
 Do the shapes of the histograms suggest that there was any influence of the "women and *children* first" rule on who survived?

-Attach a copy of the plot you made with your favorite bin width (again, you can do this by saving your plot as a file using the "Export" menu in RStudio's Plots pane).

 :::